What Is a Router? Router Definition and Functions

 Despite popular belief, these two are not the same.
 Therefore, users may ask - how does a router work with WiFi?

-WLAN devices are essential if you want to share a WiFi connection with more than one WiFi device.
-But you technically don't need one for WiFi.
-It's the modem that provides the Internet connection.
+Routers are essential if you want to share a WiFi connection with more than one WiFi device.
+But you technically don't need one for WiFi if you're using a single, wired device connected directly to your modem.
+The modem provides your Internet link, while a router distributes that connection to multiple devices through your local network.

-If you have one device that needs to access the Internet, you can use an Ethernet cable to plug into the modem only.
+If you have one computer that needs to access the Internet, you can use an Ethernet cable to plug into the modem only.
 You will still be able to access what you need.

 However, most people find a router necessary for their household, especially if they have a large home.
 It allows for functioning WiFi systems.
 It also lets multiple devices communicate with each other and with the Internet through the modem connection.